Large-print programs for Carnegie Hall presentations are available from an usher.

 Entrances to the building, concert halls, and gift shop are accessible.

 There are two elevators that service Stern Auditorium / Perelman Stage.
 They are located in the east and west corners of the lobby.
 The east elevator provides access to the Parquet, Blavatnik Family First Tier, Second Tier, and Dress Circle levels; the west elevator runs express to the Dress Circle.
 Please note that there is no elevator service to the Balcony and that elevator service to the Dress Circle is discontinued once the concert begins.
+Accessible locations on the Second Tier can be accessed by the west elevator (boxes 2–26) or the east elevator (boxes 38–62).

 The elevator in Zankel Hall provides access to all levels of the concert hall.